 I don’t consider myself to be a great listener, either, but I feel like I’ve made improvement in that area, too.
 When I think back over the past year and a half, at the new and uncomfortable situations I’ve experienced, that skill has gotten a lot of exercise.

 In the past where I avoided people crying or obviously in pain, I find myself increasingly gravitating towards them.
 I’ve sat one-on-one with women who were suicidal and listened as they poured out their heart.
-I’ve hugged mothers as they cry over children that were taken away from them.
+I’ve hugged mothers as they cry over children that were taken away.
 God has brought me a long way, yet as I consider how far there is yet to go, I still feel afraid.

 When God first pointed me in the direction of the drug and alcohol rehab facility, I didn’t think I had anything to offer and wondered what He wanted me to do there.
 Now I can see that He wanted to teach me there.
 It’s been like an immersion program for learning compassion.
 He has given me His eyes…and ears and arms.

 When I reread the lyrics to “Not Too Far From Here,” I’m struck by how literally He has answered my prayer.

 If you take on one prayer request, it may not feel much heavier than a feather, but when you take on a bunch of them, their weight starts to mount up.
 I was feeling the pressure of that weight, and since so many prayer requests were given in confidence, I was still feeling the burden.
 While I was alone driving home and had the time to start sorting out the mood I was in, it was then that I became aware of that mountain.

 Coincidentally, (Godincidentally?) we had just discussed Matthew 17:20 in our meeting:

 ”He replied, “Because you have so little faith.
 Truly I tell you, if you have faith as small as a mustard seed, you can say to this mountain, ‘Move from here to there,’ and it will move.
 Nothing will be impossible for you.”
 (NIV)